13055ecam/Test/src/software/image-processing.md

 We use pin 4 of the raspberry Pi zero to power the gate pin of IRF520 mosfet in order to control the light.
 The board is powered with a 5V power supply from the battery (pin 2 = 5V and pin 6= GND).

 #### Setup
-- Run the code on the terminal:
+- for testing the flashlight, run :
 ```
 python flashlight.py
 ```